Archives and Special Collections Policies and Rules

 Rules for Using Special Collections

-Only one box or title will be retrieved at a time.
+Only one folder or title will be retrieved at a time.
 Items must be returned to the collection before another request is filled.

 All materials will be viewed in a supervised location.